Vrishni: Migration of Vrishnis to Dvaraka

 Jarasandha, father-in-law of Kamsa, invaded Mathura with a vast army; and though Krishna destroyed his army of demons, another asura, Kalayavan by name, surrounded Mathura with another army of thirty million monstrous fiends.
-Then Krishna thought it well to depart to Dwaraka.
+Then Krishna thought it well to depart to Dvaraka.

 End of the Vrishnis

 After the death of Duryodhana in Mahabharata, Krishna received the curse of Gandhari.
 She bewailed the death of her son and of friend and foe; then recognizing Hari as the Prime Mover, the One behind All, she cursed him for letting such things befall.
 This was her curse: that after 36 years Krishna should perish alone miserably and his people, the Vrishnis, should be destroyed.
 These things in due time came to pass.
-A madness seized the people of Dwaraka so that they fell upon one another and were slain, together with all sons and grandsons of Krishna.
+A madness seized the people of Dvaraka so that they fell upon one another and were slain, together with all sons and grandsons of Krishna.
 Only the women and Krishna and Balarama remained alive.
-Then Balarama went to the forest, and Krishna first sent a messenger to the Kuru city, to place the city and women of Dwaraka under the Pandavas protection, and then took leave of his father; afterward he himself sought the forest, where Balarama awaited him.
+Then Balarama went to the forest, and Krishna first sent a messenger to the Kuru city, to place the city and women of Dvaraka under the Pandavas protection, and then took leave of his father; afterward he himself sought the forest, where Balarama awaited him.
 Krishna discovered his brother seated under a mighty tree on the edge of the forest; he sat like a yogi, and behold, there came forth from his mouth a mighty snake, the thousand headed naga, Ananta, and glided away to ocean.
 Ocean himself and the sacred rivers and many divine nagas came to meet him.
 Thus Krishna beheld his brother depart from human world, and he wandered alone in forest.
 He thought of Gandhari's curse and all that had befallen, and he knew that the time had come for his own departure.
 He restrained his senses in yoga and laid himself down.
 Then there came a hunter that way and thought him a deer, and loosed a shaft and pierced his foot; but when he came close the hunter beheld a man wrapped in yellow robes practicing yoga.
 Thinking himself an offender, he touched his feet.
 Then Krishna rose and gave him comfort, and himself ascended to Heaven.
-The hunter is said to be rebirth of Vaali from Ramayana who was killed by Rama by hiding behind a tree and was therefore given the opportunity to avenge in similar fashion by Rama himself.
+The hunter is said to be rebirth of Vali from Ramayana who was killed by Rama by hiding behind a tree and was therefore given the opportunity to avenge in similar fashion by Rama himself.

-Post-war attack on Arjuna

-These Yadavas/Gopas, whom Krishna had offered to Duryodhana to fight in his support when he himself joined Arjuna's side, were no other than the Yadavas themselves, who were also the Abhiras.
-They were the supporters of the Duryodhana and Kauravas, and in the Mahabharata, Abhir, Gopa, Gopal and Yadavas are all synonyms.
-They defeated the hero of Mahabharatha war (Arjuna), and spared him when he disclosed the identity of the members of the family of Sri Krishna.